 The Company's ability to perform its contracts may depend on weather conditions.
 Inclement or hazardous weather conditions can delay the completion of a project, can result in disruption or early termination of a project, unanticipated recovery costs or liability exposure and additional costs.
-As part of bidding on fixed price contracts, the Company makes allowances, consistent with historical weather data, for project downtime due to adverse weather conditions.
+As part of bidding on fixed-price contracts, the Company makes allowances, consistent with historical weather data, for project downtime due to adverse weather conditions.
 In the event that the Company experiences adverse weather beyond these allowances, a project may require additional days to complete, resulting in additional costs and decreased gross profit margins.
 Conversely, favorable weather can accelerate the completion of the project, resulting in cost savings and increased gross profit margins.
 Typically, Great Lakes is exposed to significant weather in the first and fourth quarters, and certain projects are required to be performed in environmental windows that occur during these periods.
 See "Business-Seasonality" above.

 Weather is difficult to predict and historical records exist for only the last 100-125 years.
 Changes in weather patterns may cause a deviation from project weather allowances on a more frequent basis and consequently increase or decrease gross profit margin, as applicable, on a project-by-project basis.
 In a typical year, the Company works on many projects in multiple geographic locations and experiences both positive and negative deviations from project weather allowances.
-Accordingly, it is unlikely that future climate change will have a material adverse effect on the Company's results of operations.